EricGip/probable-pihole/README.md

    * From AWS Lambda, the web service that powers Alexa skills, I understood how difficult it was to set up a system that doesn't have to constantly send queries and hoping for an input.
 This was just a theory and I had to find a way to quantify the hypothesis.
    * After some research and my current Raspberry Pi infrastructure, I decided to docker pull Pi - Hole to gather the data.
     * First, I downloaded an IP scanner (angry IP scanner is wonderful) and utilized SSH to configure the admin account for Pi-Hole and be able to access the dashboard.
     * Then, we had to route our router DNS to go through the Raspberry Pi and we were done.
-This quick installation was only possible due to the insane amount of time I spent trying to configure Kubernetes and Docker, which is another post on its own.
+This quick installation was only possible due to the insane amount of time I spent trying to configure Kubernetes and Docker, which is an entire post on its own.

       * insert picture here and dashboard stuff

     * Note: This is a reverse DNS, as told by the .arpa and literally our DNS backwards.
 It's communicating to every device connected to our router.
 From my IT risk analyst position, I was kind of wary about this dvice.

 Potential Solutions:
 Top of the head brute force solution: